ElderINTERalliance/WikiRaces/README.md

 - Time till completion should work by storing a date object at game start, and getting the delta at game over.
 - Create game client
 - Look into port forwarding with NGINX
+- Get accurate times
+- add level view to homepage
+- make script to start in `n` minutes